onin-engineering/react-native-active-keyboards/README.md

 1. Open up `android/app/src/main/java/[...]/MainActivity.java`

-* Add `import com.reactlibrary.RNReactNativeActiveKeyboardsPackage;` to the imports at the top of the file
+* Add `import com.activekeyboards.RNReactNativeActiveKeyboardsPackage;` to the imports at the top of the file
 * Add `new RNReactNativeActiveKeyboardsPackage()` to the list returned by the `getPackages()` method

 2. Append the following lines to `android/settings.gradle`: